sanan244/Live-Fake-News-Prediction/README.md

 The source information is pulled from the weekly transcipts published on cnn's website.( https://transcripts.cnn.com/ )

 ## Code Review
-The initial model that inspired this project can be found at https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/.
+The initial model that inspired this project can be found at https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/
+The data set "new.csv" to train the initial model can be downloaded through the tutorial link.

 # Whats different?
 What makes this repository unique is that we scrape our own real time data to predict on our model.